dhoyle/splicedocs-jekyll/pages/OnPrem/Info/Troubleshoot.md

 * [Resource Allocation for Backup Jobs](#BackupResources)
 * [Bulk Import of Very Large Datasets with Spark 2.2](#BulkImportSparkSep)

 ## Restarting Splice Machine After HMaster Failure {#HMasterRestart}

 If you run Splice Machine without redundant HMasters, and you lose your HMaster, follow these steps to restart Splice Machine:

 1. Restart the HMaster node
 2. Restart every HRegion Server node

+## Slow Restart After Forced Shutdown {#ForcedShutdown}

+We have seen a situation where HMaster doesn't exit when you attempt a shutdown, and a forced shutdown is used.
+The forced shutdown means that HBase may not be able to flush all data and delete all write-ahead logs (WALs); as a result, it can take longer than usual to restart HBase and Splice Machine.

+Splice Machine now sets the HBase *Graceful Shutdown Timeout* to 10 minutes, which should be plenty of time.
+If the shutdown is still hanging up after 10 minutes, it's likely that there's a problem in one of your running queries.

 ## Updating Stored Query Plans after a Splice Machine Update {#SpliceUpdate}